Colorado's school loitering law

 If you have been charged with Colorado 18-9-112 C.R.S. loitering, we invite you to contact our Colorado criminal defense lawyers for a free consultation.

 There are many legitimate reasons to be on school grounds.
-Our caring criminal defense attorneys will make sure the prosecutor and, if necessary, the jury hear and understand your reason for doing so.
+Our Denver Colorado criminal defense attorneys will make sure the prosecutor and, if necessary, the jury hear and understand your reason for doing so.

 For the quickest response, simply fill out the confidential form on this page.
 Or call us at our Denver home office: